-To the Shareholder of ChristchurchNZ Limited's financial statements and performance information for the year ended 30 June 2022
+To the Shareholder of ChristchurchNZ Holdings Limited's Group financial statements and performance information for the year ended 30 June 2022

-The Auditor-General is the auditor of ChristchurchNZ Limited (the company).
-The Auditor-General has appointed me, Brent Kennerley, using the staff and resources of Grant Thornton New Zealand Audit Limited, to carry out the audit of the financial statements and performance information of the company on his behalf.
+The Auditor-General is the auditor of ChristchurchNZ Holdings Limited ("the Group").
+The Auditor-General has appointed me, Brent Kennerley, using the staff and resources of Grant Thornton New Zealand Audit Limited, to carry out the audit of the financial statements and the performance information of the Group, on his behalf.